bitfocus/companion-module-malighting-msc/HELP.md

 By default page `1` is assumed for all executors.
 The dot2 only supports control of page `1` via MSC while the grandMA2 does support different pages.
 Note that the main executor is technically not on a page so when the executor is set to `0` and the console type is set to `dot2`, the page setting isn't used.
 Some actions support an optional fade time in seconds which can be between `0` and `3600`.
 Macro numbers can be between `1` and `255`.
 Be aware that feedbacks are dependent on MSC messages comming from the console and that fader positions or executor states are only known once they've been received.
+Also incrementation and decrementation of a fader position can only be done once the current position of the fader has been received.

 ## Actions
 | Action | Parameters |